rhumbertgz/mbit-keynote/README.md

 ```

 * Control your presentation using the buttons.
- 1. Button A - previous slide.
+ 1. Button A - shows previous slide.
- 1. Button B - start the presentation, and next slide.
+ 1. Button B - starts the presentation, and shows next slide.